Inview Technology: History

 The company was started in 1996.
 Inview provided a chip based EPG, broadcast data service and a digital TV software platform for the free to air terrestrial market.

 It was one of the first companies to launch a broadcast TV listings service, known as 4TVInteractive.
 However, in 2010 Inview ceased support for this service and this affected a number of Digifusion, Inverto, Thomson and Sony Set-top boxes and caused them to show only now and next information, rather than a full EPG.

 Services

-These include: whole country switch-over, OTT services, Broadcast services, Advertising, EPG, Video on Demand (VOD), Push-VOD#Push video on demand, Catch-Up TV, PVR, Legacy Upgrades for older boxes.
+Servies provided by Inview include whole country switch-over, OTT services, broadcast services, advertising, EPG, video on demand (VOD), Push-VOD#Push video on demand, Catch-Up TV, PVR, and legacy upgrades for older boxes.

 Liberator

 A set-top box with 'Inview Inside' which allows terrestrial TV and simultaneous internet connection.

 In October 2012, Inview developed "Liberator 3", an OTT cloud-based platform for Pay TV operators and telcos wishing to equip their customers with tailor made connected set-top boxes for broadcast and broadband internet content.